bill-auger/bridgin/README.md

 * better handling of special forms such as '/me' , smileys , etc ...
 * issuing admin commands in the standard form ('/add' instead of '?/add')
 * painfree installation and automatic loading with pidgin
-* running on a nox box
+* running on a nox box , windows , or mac
-* running on a windows box

 ##build instructions for debian (ymmv)

 cd into your build dir and load the pidgin sources and build deps